yogthos/selmer-java/README.md

 The API provides `render` method for rendering string content and the `render-file` method for rendering file templates as well as `addTag`, `addBlockTag`, and `addFilter` methods.

-The context map can consist of lists, maps, or beans.
+The context map can consist of lists, maps, or beans, or Java primitives.